garrettrayj/den/Design/App Store Description.md

 ## Comfy News Browsing

-Create landscape views of what's happening with syndication powered dashboards.
+Create landscape views of what's happening with the sources that matter to you.

-If you're nostalgic for simple blocks of headlines that you can organize yourself, then this is the app for you.
-Den draws inspiration from internet start pages past, but modernizes the ideas with the latest tech.
-Flexible, multi-column layouts make it ideal for quickly scanning content.
-Native app performance and features provide a crisp wire surfing experience.
+Den is a modern take on personalized start pages made for following many publishers and being your own editor.
+Simple yet powerful features for browsing, reading, and organizing feeds make it easy tailor media dashboards for whatever you're into.

 FEATURES

-+ Designed For All Screens
++ One App for All Your Devices
-Enjoy a consistent experience on phones, tablets, and computers.
+Designed for phones, tablets, and computers.

 + Cloud Sync
 Profiles, feeds, history, and more on all your devices without signing up for yet another account.

-+ Read in Your Regular Browser
-Items open in a built-in web view, reading mode optional, on phones and tablets.
-Items open in the default browser on computers.

 + RSS, Atom, and JSON Feed
 Works with popular formats so the library of compatible feeds is limitless.